 Sales and product teams have long been on opposing forces within an organization.
 Sales is unsatisfied with the lack of new features they can sell and the product is unsatisfied with the lack of support and quality feedback they are getting.
-It’s an age-old battle that will continue as long as features stand at the center of product development and selling.
+It’s an age-old battle that will continue as long as features stand at the center of business development, product development and selling.

 However, when teams are aligned on the Job-to-be-Done, there is more clarity on what provides real value to customers.
 Creating a JTBD product development strategy allows for product teams to build a customer-focused roadmap, and it gives sales teams a more guided framework on how to sell the product.
 Instead of going back and forth on customer demands and new features, sales teams using JTBD will be able to validate the job, and product teams will have more data that falls in line with their roadmap.

 Now that you know what to include in your sales pitch and how to align your teams, how can you track the progress and measure the success of the JTBD sales capability framework?
 Obviously there are the financial and conversion-based performance metrics like monthly sales growth, lead conversion rate, customer acquisition cost, and average profit margin, but there are other indicators to track that are just as important.
 Start by asking yourself a series of questions: